tdunning/t-digest/README.md

 implementation pickier about enforcing the size invariants which forced updates to a number of tests.

-The basic gist of other recent changes are that the core algorithms have been made much more rigorous and the associated papers in the docs directory have been updated to match the reality of the most advanced implementations.
+The basic gist of other recent changes is that the core algorithms have been made much more rigorous and the associated papers in the docs directory have been updated to match the reality of the most advanced implementations.
 The general areas of improvement include substantial speedups, a new